alexholmes/blog/_posts/2012-11-12-hadoop-logging.markdown

 ## Approach 2: mapred.userlog.limit.kb

-Hadoop has another configurable, `mapred.userlog.limit.kb`, which can be used to limit the file size of `stdlog`, which is the log4j log file.
+Hadoop has another configurable, `mapred.userlog.limit.kb`, which can be used to limit the file size of `stdlog`, which is the log4j log output file.
 Let's peek again at the documentation:

 > The maximum size of user-logs of each task in KB.
 0 disables the cap.